lucylow/prolight-ai-fibo/README.md

 4. **Rate Limiting**: Implement rate limiting for API endpoints
 5. **Error Handling**: Sanitized error messages (no sensitive data exposure)
 6. **Type Safety**: TypeScript for compile-time safety
+7. **Environment Variables**: Never commit `.env` files to version control
+8. **HTTPS Only**: All production endpoints should use HTTPS
+9. **Authentication**: Implement user authentication for production use
+10. **Input Sanitization**: Sanitize all user inputs to prevent injection attacks

+### Security Best Practices

+- **Never expose API keys** in client-side code
+- **Use environment variables** for all sensitive configuration
+- **Validate all inputs** on both client and server
+- **Implement rate limiting** to prevent abuse
+- **Use HTTPS** for all API communications
+- **Regular security audits** of dependencies
+- **Keep dependencies updated** to patch vulnerabilities

+## 💡 Use Cases

+### Professional Photography
+- **Portrait Photography**: Create perfect studio lighting for portraits
+- **Product Photography**: Generate consistent product shots with professional lighting
+- **Fashion Photography**: Experiment with dramatic lighting setups
+- **Commercial Photography**: Create high-quality commercial images

+### Content Creation
+- **Social Media**: Generate eye-catching images for social media posts
+- **Marketing Materials**: Create professional marketing images
+- **Blog Posts**: Generate featured images with custom lighting
+- **E-commerce**: Create product images with consistent lighting

+### Education & Training
+- **Photography Education**: Learn lighting principles through experimentation
+- **Workshop Demonstrations**: Show different lighting setups in real-time
+- **Portfolio Building**: Create diverse portfolio pieces with various lighting styles

+### Research & Development
+- **Lighting Research**: Study the effects of different lighting parameters
+- **Algorithm Testing**: Test image generation algorithms with controlled inputs
+- **A/B Testing**: Compare different lighting setups for optimization

+## ❓ Frequently Asked Questions

+### General Questions

+**Q: What is FIBO?**
+A: FIBO (Fine-grained Image Boosting Optimization) is BRIA AI's JSON-native architecture for structured image generation.
+It replaces ambiguous text prompts with precise, reproducible parameters.

+**Q: How is this different from other AI image generators?**
+A: ProLight AI provides deterministic control through structured JSON parameters.
+Same parameters + seed = identical output every time, unlike text-based generators that produce variable results.

+**Q: Do I need expensive equipment?**
+A: No!
+ProLight AI simulates professional studio lighting setups digitally, allowing you to create perfect lighting without physical equipment.

+**Q: Can I use this commercially?**
+A: Yes, BRIA FIBO is fully licensed for commercial use.
+Check BRIA AI's licensing terms for specific details.

+### Technical Questions

+**Q: What programming languages are used?**
+A: The frontend uses TypeScript/React, backend uses Python/FastAPI, and edge functions use TypeScript/Deno.

+**Q: How long does image generation take?**
+A: Typically 2-4 seconds per image, depending on BRIA API response time and image complexity.

+**Q: Can I run this locally?**
+A: Yes!
+See the [Installation](#️-installation) section for local development setup instructions.

+**Q: What are the system requirements?**
+A:
+- **Frontend**: Modern browser with WebGL support (Chrome, Firefox, Safari, Edge)
+- **Backend**: Python 3.11+, Node.js 18+ (for edge functions)
+- **Storage**: ~500MB for dependencies

+**Q: How do I get API keys?**
+A:
+- **BRIA API**: Sign up at [bria.ai](https://www.bria.ai/) and get your API key
+- **Gemini API**: Get your key from [Google AI Studio](https://makersuite.google.com/app/apikey)
+- **Supabase**: Create a project at [supabase.com](https://supabase.com)

+### Troubleshooting

+**Q: Images aren't generating.
+What's wrong?**
+A:
+1. Check that your BRIA API key is correctly set
+2. Verify your internet connection
+3. Check browser console for error messages
+4. Ensure edge functions are deployed and accessible

+**Q: 3D visualization isn't working.**
+A:
+1. Ensure your browser supports WebGL
+2. Check browser console for WebGL errors
+3. Try a different browser
+4. Update your graphics drivers

+**Q: Backend won't start.**
+A:
+1. Verify Python version (3.11+)
+2. Check that all dependencies are installed
+3. Ensure port 8000 is not in use
+4. Check `.env` file configuration

+**Q: Edge functions return errors.**
+A:
+1. Verify Supabase secrets are set correctly
+2. Check edge function logs in Supabase dashboard
+3. Ensure functions are deployed to the correct project
+4. Verify API keys are valid

+### Feature Questions

+**Q: Can I save my lighting setups?**
+A: Yes!
+Use the presets feature to save and reuse your favorite lighting configurations.

+**Q: Can I generate multiple images at once?**
+A: Yes!
+Use the batch generation feature to create multiple variations.

+**Q: How do I use natural language input?**
+A: Navigate to the "Natural Language" tab and describe your desired lighting setup in plain English.
+The system will convert it to structured parameters.

+**Q: What lighting presets are available?**
+A: We include 6+ professional presets: Butterfly, Rembrandt, Loop, Split, Product Three-Point, and Golden Hour Window.

+**Q: Can I train custom models?**
+A: Yes!
+Use the tailored generation feature to train models on your own image datasets.

 ## 🤝 Contributing